Ace-FT/ace-ft/readme.md

 ## Features

 - "WeTransfer-like" experience,  simply drag and drop files you want to share
-- Set the beneficiary in the form of 0x address or ENS
+- Set the beneficiary in the form of 0x address or use a ENS
 - Beneficiary email notification
 - Built-in monetization!
 You can sell your added value content and get paid in $RLC
-- Cool visual background randomly sourced from [unsplash](https://unsplash.com) API
+- Cool visual backgrounds randomly sourced from [unsplash](https://unsplash.com) API

 ## Core principles